sunrit-noob/Projects/README.md

 Similarly the Stock_Data_Visualization_Project_2.ipynb contains the code of the Stock Data Visualization Project and the file with same name but .pptx extension contains the idea and results of the project.

-The CSV files mostly contain the data for each project, but most of the data will be downloaded using yfinance during running both the program files.
+The CSV files mostly contain the data for each project, but most of the data will be downloaded using yfinance during running each of the program files.